webarkit/jsartoolkitNFT/README.md

 ## Documentation

 You can build the documentation of the library.
-You need node and npm installed and then run theses commands in a console:
+You need node and npm installed and then run these commands in a console:

 ```nodejs
 npm install